Ankitkeshri03/EventSphere/Architecture_Design.md

 - `Message` was deliberately made to depend on `Connection` (a message can only be sent if a connection exists)

 ---

-## 5. What's next

-Days 19–22 (in progress) add WebSocket-based real-time delivery on top of the `Message` model already built, followed by notifications.
-Later phases add AI-assisted event descriptions and recommendations (Spring AI), certificates, and finally full Docker/CI-CD deployment — each building on the same layered pattern established here.